Agoric/documentation/main/guides/coreeval/permissions.md

 * **board**: Grants write access to the [board name service](/guides/wallet/README.md#the-agoric-board).
 * **chainStorage**: Grants write access to the chain storage node, which is required when running `agd query` commands.
 Thus, most contracts will need access to this.
 * **zoe**: When this permission is set, it grants access to the Zoe framework.
 All contracts will need access to this.
 * **feeMintAccess**: When this permission is set, the contract will be able to create digital assets.
-Only contracts that mint privileged Agoric digital assets (i.e., not the unprivileged **[zcf.makeZDFMint()](/reference/zoe-api/zoe-contract-facet.md#zcf-makezcfmint-keyword-assetkind-displayinfo)**) will need access to this.
+Only contracts that mint privileged Agoric digital assets (i.e., not the unprivileged **[zcf.makeZCFMint()](/reference/zoe-api/zoe-contract-facet.md#zcf-makezcfmint-keyword-assetkind-displayinfo)**) will need access to this.
 * **economicCommitteeCreatorFacet**, **econCharterKit**, **provisionPoolStartResult**: These 3 permissions are required by governed contracts.
 * **chainTimerService**: When this permission is set, it grants access to the *chainTimerService*.
 All governed contracts need access to this so they know when a vote is complete.

-## Produce Section
+## Top Level Produce Section

 Specifies what, if anything, the contract produces.
 For example, the example PSM contract produces *testFirstAnchorKit* which is used for testing purposes.